Graph Machine Learning based Doubly Robust Estimator for Network Causal Effects: Method

 \section{Method}

 In this section, we discuss our estimation strategy for ADE and APE.
 We operationalize double machine learning machinery with Graph Neural Networks (GNNs) to efficiently estimate ADE and APE by adjusting for complex network confounders.
 In this section, we illustrate our approach for $\phi_{YT}\left(\vect{T}_{\vect{\set{N}_i}}\right) = \sum_{j \in \vect{\set{N}_i}} T_j$.
-We rewrite the structural equations \ref{eqn:PLM} as
+Recall that,

 Taking expectations with respect to $\matr{X}$ on both sides, noting that $\mathcal{A}$ is constant, and subtracting it from Equation~\ref{eq:exp_1} yields:

 where $m_0\left(\mathcal{X}, \mathcal{A}\right) := \mathbb{E}\left[\vect{T} \mid \mathcal{X}, \mathcal{A}\right]$ and $\ell_0\left(\mathcal{X}, \mathcal{A}\right) := \mathbb{E}\left[\vect{Y} \mid \mathcal{X}, \mathcal{A}\right]$.